- Download our Moving to South Africa Guide (PDF)

 On the whole, houses are more spacious than in most European countries, and finding relatively inexpensive properties with big gardens and swimming pools isn't uncommon.
 The South African institution of braaiing (barbecuing) ensures that most properties have some kind of outdoor entertainment area.

 In South Africa, apartment buildings are known as blocks of flats.
-Individual apartments can be multi-roomed or may take the form of bachelor or studio apartments with one main room acting as a living area, bedroom and kitchenette.
+Individual apartments can be multi-room or may take the form of bachelor or studio apartments with one main room acting as a living area, bedroom and kitchenette.

 Mostly found in the suburbs, freestanding houses are favoured by families for the indoor and outdoor space they afford.
 Though pricier than other types of accommodation, freestanding houses offer space, comfort and privacy.